Michal3456/4bti/9/readme.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## Abstract
-The project concerns a system that allows you to generate your own training plan and diet.
+The project concerns a system that allows you to generate your own training plan or diet.

 ## Data structure